-MacArthur suggests that Jesus is here referring to the rapture of His church, and I would agree.
-Jesus makes no mention of the judgment that will be associated with His second coming to earth, but simply says "I will come back and take you to be with me."
+MacArthur suggests that Jesus is here referring to the coming rapture of His church, for the Lord makes no mention of the judgment that will be associated with His second coming to earth.
+He simply says "I will come back and take you to be with me."

-We read about this event in 1 Thessalonians 4:16-17, "For the Lord himself will come down from heaven, with a loud command, with the voice of the archangel and with the trumpet call of God, and the dead in Christ will rise first.
+We learn more about this coming event in 1 Thessalonians 4:16-17, "For the Lord himself will come down from heaven, with a loud command, with the voice of the archangel and with the trumpet call of God, and the dead in Christ will rise first.
 After that, we who are still alive and are left will be caught up together with them in the clouds to meet the Lord in the air.
 And so we will be with the Lord forever."